ZohoInventory-Support/PO-Bill-Receive/README.md

 Choose workflow type as Event based When a Purchase Order is : Created or Edited and execute the workflow when : When any field is updated.

-Filter the triggers - When - Purchase Order Status - is - Approved
+Filter the triggers - When - Purchase Receive Status - is - Issued

 Just once or everytime? - Just Once.